Mikeblanchard/Covid_Project/README.md

 ### Data Preprocessing before loading into the database:

 The master tables 'covid_deaths', 'food_supply_quantity_kg', and 'food_supply_kcal' were taken from two different sources in Kaggle.
 To ensure that we can merge these tables successfully, the following steps were performed:
-- Excel manipulations to ensure all three csv files had the same number of country entires/rows, as we will be joining these tables using country as the primary key.
+- Excel manipulations to ensure all three csv files had the same number of country entries/rows, as we will be joining these tables using country as the primary key.
 - Ensure the columns had the right data types to ensure a successful import into Postgres DB.
-- Perform a check on the data to esnure they are of consistent format.
+- Perform a check on the data to ensure they are of a consistent format.
+- Dealing with 'null' values.

 ### Database Entity relationship diagram
 ![](https://github.com/Mikeblanchard/Covid_Project/blob/arjun/ERD.png)
 *A link to the ERD for the image [here](https://github.com/Mikeblanchard/Covid_Project/blob/arjun/ERD.png)*

-### Procuring Postgres Instance and connecting the DB to Google Colab
+### Procuring AWS RDS Postgres Instance and connecting the DB to Google Colab

 For this Anlysis, we will be using Postgres DB.
-We procured an Postgres RDS instance on the AWS cloud, wherein, we uplaoded our three master tables.
-To perform Machine learning analysis, we used create_engine in SQL alchemy to connect AWS Postgres DB to Google Colab, therfore coneecting the Postgres DB on AWS cloud to google colab.
+We procured an Postgres RDS instance on the AWS cloud, wherein, we uploaded our three master tables.
+To perform Machine learning analysis, we used create_engine in SQL alchemy to connect AWS Postgres DB to Google Colab, therfore connecting the Postgres DB on AWS cloud to google colab.
 *A link to google colab notebook for the code to steps mentioned above can be viewed [here](https://github.com/Mikeblanchard/Covid_Project/blob/arjun/Covid_project_Database_integration.ipynb)*

+### Defining the Database Schema.
+A view of the building blocks can be viewed [here](https://github.com/Mikeblanchard/Covid_Project/blob/arjun/AWS_SQL_Schema.sql)*

 ### Data processing post connecting Postgres DB to Colab.
 - JOIN 'covid_deaths' table with 'food_supply_quantity_kg' table using FULL OUTER JOIN
+- JOIN 'covid_deaths' table with 'food_supply_kcal' table using FULL OUTER JOIN

+*A link to the queries used for joining the different tables can be viewed [here](https://github.com/Mikeblanchard/Covid_Project/blob/arjun/AWS_SQL_Queries.sql)*

-- JOIN 'covid_deaths' table with 'food_supply_kcal' table using FULL OUTER JOIN *A link to google colab notebook for the code to join tables [here](https://github.com/Mikeblanchard/Covid_Project/blob/arjun/Covid_project_Database_integration.ipynb)*
+*A link to google colab notebook for the code to join tables [here](https://github.com/Mikeblanchard/Covid_Project/blob/arjun/Covid_project_Database_integration.ipynb)*

 ------------------------------------------------------------------------------------------------------------------------------------------------